-We believe that the results to date of our Phase I trials of BCX-1777 support the principle that inhibition of PNP has a direct effect on proliferation of activated T-lymphocytes.
+We believe that the results to date from our Phase I trials of forodesine support the principle that inhibition of PNP has a direct effect on proliferation of activated T-lymphocytes.
 We are now developing BCX-4208, a second-generation PNP inhibitor, as a drug candidate for the treatment of T-cell mediated autoimmune diseases, including psoriasis.
-Although BCX-4208 and BCX-1777 are both investigational PNP inhibitors, BCX-4208 differs from BCX-1777 in significant ways.
-For example, BCX-4208 is more potent, with the ability to modulate T-cell activity for longer period of time.
-Thus, BCX-4208 has potential advantages over BCX-1777 for the treatment of diseases requiring long-term, chronic administration of a PNP inhibitor.
+Although BCX-4208 and forodesine are both investigational PNP inhibitors, BCX-4208 differs from forodesine in significant ways.
+For example, BCX-4208 is more potent, and has the ability to suppress PNP for longer periods of time.
+Thus, BCX-4208 has potential advantages over forodesine for the treatment of diseases requiring long-term, chronic administration of a PNP inhibitor.